Overview

 These clients must include any limitations on this discretionary authority in this written authority

-Loudon Investment Management, LLC does not have any soft-dollar arrangements and does not receive
+Loudon Investment Management, LLC does not have any soft-dollar arrangements (under which we

 Loudon Investment Management, LLC will block trades where possible and when advantageous to